Protect your account with two-factor authentication

-- Click on your user name in the top right corner of the screen.
+- Click on “Account management” in the top right corner of the screen.

-- Follow the instructions (you will basically need to install an app in your phone, set the password recovery question if you haven’t done so already, and eventually click “Enable”).
+- Follow the instructions (you will basically need to install an app in your phone, click on “Enable OTP”, scan the QR code with the app and click on “Check and enable OTP”

 - From now on, when you want to log into your user panel, after entering your user name and password a second form will ask you for an “OTP” code: to access the panel, click on your user name in the phone app and enter the code you will see there in the form in your browser.